-I have been working as a cognitive therapist since 1987 and have been accredited continuously since 1994.
+I have been working as a cognitive therapist since 1985 and have been accredited continuously since 1994.
 I worked in the NHS from 1977 to 2021 in Hertfordshire, Cambridge, London and Somerset.

 I qualified as a registered general nurse (RGN) in 1980 having trained at the Lister Hospital, Stevenage.
 On qualifying, I worked as a general staff nurse in various acute settings in the NHS including Coronary Care, GU Medicine and A&E departments at Addenbrookes Hospital, Cambridge, and in London.

-I have also held various senior nurse and cognitive therapist posts in the NHS, in a broad range of clinical settings.
+I have also held various senior nurse and cognitive psychotherapist posts in the NHS, in a broad range of clinical settings.

-I complete my EMDR training in October 2020
+I completed my EMDR training in October 2020.

 Every therapist requires clinical supervision from qualified peers to maintain high standards and safe, professional practice.
 I provide supervision to peers and receive regular supervision from an accredited cognitive behavioural therapist.

-Every therapist needs updating and I attend seminars and workshops on a regular basis.
-I have received training and supervision from many well known and highly respected therapists including Prof A.T.Beck, Prof Paul Salkovskis, Prof David Clark, Dr David Veale, Dr Melanie Fennell, Dr Ann Hackman, Dr Gillian Butler, Prof Adrian Wells, Prof Christopher Fairburn, Dr Helen Kennerley, Dr James Bennett-Levy, Prof Roz Shafran, Dr Geoff Young, Prof Jan Scott.
+Every therapist also needs updating.
+I attend seminars and workshops regularly.
+I have received training and supervision from many well known, highly respected therapists including Prof A.T.Beck, Prof Paul Salkovskis, Prof David Clark, Dr David Veale, Dr Melanie Fennell, Dr Ann Hackman, Dr Gillian Butler, Prof Adrian Wells, Prof Christopher Fairburn, Dr Helen Kennerley, Dr James Bennett-Levy, Prof Roz Shafran, Dr Geoff Young and Prof Jan Scott.

-I have been an accredited cognitive therapist (BABCP) since 1996.
-I have also been an accredited cognitive therapy trainer and supervisor (BABCP) since this accreditation was introduced in 2006.
-Part of my working life also includes supervising and training peers as well and I have assisted in running courses in the past.
+I have been an accredited cognitive therapist (BABCP) since 1996 and an accredited cognitive therapy clinical supervisor (BABCP) since this accreditation was introduced (2006).
+Part of my working life also includes supervising peers as well and I have assisted in developing and running courses.
 I have also run workshops as a visiting lecturer at universities.

 You can find more about cognitive therapy, confirm my accreditation and find other accredited therapists on the British